 Madison's north side includes picturesque places to enjoy brunch such as Nau-ti-Gal, nestled along the Yahara River and owned by the VonRutenberg family.
 Although only offered on Saturdays, it's worth making the trip to Kavanaugh's Esquire Club for steak and eggs or walleye and hashbrowns.
 Manna Cafe & Bakery is as delicious as the name implies, with entirely-from-scratch breakfast in an elegant neighborhood setting.

 Brunch at Bonfyre American Grille includes everything from BYO omelettes to stuffed french toast.
-If you're looking for a more classic approach, make the short drive to DeBroux's Diner in Oregon, where they serve breakfast all day!
 In neighboring Fitchburg, you'll find Great Dane Pub and Brewing Co., where the breakfast is as good as the beer.
 And Liliana's Restaurant offers the best New Orleans food in an elegant French-quarter style atmosphere.
 Order the beignets, or if you're feeling adventurous, try the jambalaya omelet.

 If a scenic drive to your dining destination is more what you had in mind, you won't want to miss breakfast offerings in Madison's surrounding towns: Market Street Diner & Bakery in Sun Prairie, The Old Feed Mill in Mazomanie, and the Alpine Restaurant at the Chalet Landhaus Inn in New Glarus.